kriikx/flask.demo/README.md

 ##  Overview

 **MyTodo** is a lightweight and efficient task management web application built using **Flask** and **SQLite**.
-It enables users to create, update, and delete tasks with a clean and intuitive interface, helping streamline daily productivity.
+It enables users to create, update, and delete tasks with a clean and intuitive interface, helping streamline daily productivity .

 ---